fisker/make-synchronized/readme.md

 ## Usage

-This module mainly to support two kinds of different purpose of usage:
+This module mainly to support three kinds of different purpose of usage:

 1. Make asynchronous functions in an existing module into synchronized